gedrutten/Portfolio/content/3644QCA/Day9.md

 Lunch wanders - came across a display that seemed to be promoting a sketching course.

 {{< figure src="/img/3644QCA/day09/IMG_4856.jpg" link="/img/3644QCA/day09/IMG_4856.jpg" >}}
 I also came across this outdoor area - I think this is usually a bit busier.
-Perhaps it's because we seem to be out-of-term, or perhaps its because its so hot outside.
+Perhaps it's because we seem to be out-of-term, or perhaps its because it's so hot outside.

 {{< figure src="/img/3644QCA/day09/IMG_4857.jpg" link="/img/3644QCA/day09/IMG_4857.jpg" >}}
 This has a bit more life to it.

 \

 I also discovered what looked like a public sauna - very popular too.
-As i was walking away from it, I was told that it was the public showers - they have no shower facilities in their rooms here, so they nood to go and use a shared public shower.
+As I was walking away from it, I was told that it was the public showers - they have no shower facilities in their rooms here, so they need to go and use a shared public shower.
 The little toiletry baskets were scattered all over the floor - there was shelves at the wall, but they were full.
 Students were tip-toeing through the baskets to get to their own.

 \